What Helps with Period Cramps? 9 Menstrual Pain Relief Tips

 8. Acupressure

 Acupressure is a technique that stimulates certain points on the body with gentle pressure on the skin without the needles involved in acupuncture.
-It appears it may help to ease menstrual cramps.
+It appears it may help to ease menstrual cramps.9

 9. Take an OTC Pain Relief Medicine

-buprofen, found in an Over-the-Counter (OTC) pain reliever like Motrin® is an NSAID (Non-steroidal anti-inflammatory drug) that can reduce the production of prostaglandins.
+Ibuprofen, found in an Over-the-Counter (OTC) pain reliever like MOTRIN® is an NSAID (Non-steroidal anti-inflammatory drug) that can reduce the production of prostaglandins.
 This can help temporarily relieve minor aches and pains due to menstrual cramps.
 Be sure to read and follow the product label and talk to your doctor if you have any questions or concerns.

 Period Pain FAQs